The Rise Gardens Team |

 Essential equipment and materials for your pepper growing system

 A complete hydroponic pepper system requires several core components for optimal growth.
 Start with a deep container or dedicated hydroponic reservoir to hold nutrient solution.
 Install an air pump with air stones to maintain oxygen levels for root health.
-Add net pots filled with growing media like rockwool, perlite, or clay pebbles to support plants while allowing root access to nutrients[3][3][3].
+Add net pots filled with growing media like rockwool, perlite, or clay pebbles to support plants while allowing root access to nutrients(3).

 Optimizing environmental conditions for orange pepper growth

 Orange peppers thrive in precisely controlled environmental conditions.
-Maintain daytime temperatures between 70-80°F (21-26°C) and nighttime temperatures from 65-70°F (18-21°C) to optimize growth and fruit development[4][4][4].
-LED grow lights should provide 14-16 hours of daily light exposure to fuel vegetative growth and fruit production[5][5].
+Maintain daytime temperatures between 70-80°F (21-26°C) and nighttime temperatures from 65-70°F (18-21°C) to optimize growth and fruit development(4).
+Relative humidity should stay within 65-85% to support proper nutrient uptake and prevent diseases, with a vapor pressure deficit (VPD) of 0.5-1.0 kPa(4).

 Selecting and Preparing Orange Pepper Varieties for Hydroponics